pexip/os-curl/tests/FILEFORMAT.md

     Accept-Encoding: nothing
     %endif

-**Note** that there can be no nested conditions.
-You can only do one conditional at a time and you can only check for a single feature in it.
+Nested conditions are supported.

 # Variables

-When the test is preprocessed, a range of "variables" in the test file will be replaced by their content at that time.
+When the test is preprocessed, a range of "variables" in the test file is replaced by their content at that time.

 Available substitute variables include:

-- `%CLIENT6IP` - IPv6 address of the client running curl
+- `%CLIENT6IP` - IPv6 address of the client running curl (including brackets)
+- `%CLIENT6IP-NB` - IPv6 address of the client running curl (no brackets)
 - `%CLIENTIP` - IPv4 address of the client running curl
 - `%CURL` - Path to the curl executable
+- `%DATE` - current YYYY-MM-DD date
+- `%DEV_NULL` - Null device (e.g. /dev/null)
 - `%FILE_PWD` - Current directory, on Windows prefixed with a slash
 - `%FTP6PORT` - IPv6 port number of the FTP server
 - `%FTPPORT` - Port number of the FTP server
 - `%FTPSPORT` - Port number of the FTPS server
 - `%FTPTIME2` - Timeout in seconds that should be just sufficient to receive a response from the test FTP server
-- `%FTPTIME3` - Even longer than `%FTPTIME2`
 - `%GOPHER6PORT` - IPv6 port number of the Gopher server
 - `%GOPHERPORT` - Port number of the Gopher server
 - `%GOPHERSPORT` - Port number of the Gophers server
 - `%HOST6IP` - IPv6 address of the host running this test
 - `%HOSTIP` - IPv4 address of the host running this test
+- `%HTTP2PORT` - Port number of the HTTP/2 server
 - `%HTTP6PORT` - IPv6 port number of the HTTP server
 - `%HTTPPORT` - Port number of the HTTP server
-- `%HTTP2PORT` - Port number of the HTTP/2 server
 - `%HTTPSPORT` - Port number of the HTTPS server
 - `%HTTPSPROXYPORT` - Port number of the HTTPS-proxy
 - `%HTTPTLS6PORT` - IPv6 port number of the HTTP TLS server
 - `%HTTPTLSPORT` - Port number of the HTTP TLS server
 - `%HTTPUNIXPATH` - Path to the Unix socket of the HTTP server
-- `%SOCKSUNIXPATH` - Absolute Path to the Unix socket of the SOCKS server
 - `%IMAP6PORT` - IPv6 port number of the IMAP server
 - `%IMAPPORT` - Port number of the IMAP server
+- `%LOGDIR` - Log directory relative to %PWD
 - `%MQTTPORT` - Port number of the MQTT server
-- `%TELNETPORT` - Port number of the telnet server
 - `%NOLISTENPORT` - Port number where no service is listening
 - `%POP36PORT` - IPv6 port number of the POP3 server
 - `%POP3PORT` - Port number of the POP3 server
-- `%POSIX_PWD` - Current directory somewhat mingw friendly
+- `%POSIX_PWD` - Current directory somewhat MinGW friendly
 - `%PROXYPORT` - Port number of the HTTP proxy
 - `%PWD` - Current directory
+- `%RESOLVE` - server/resolve command
 - `%RTSP6PORT` - IPv6 port number of the RTSP server
 - `%RTSPPORT` - Port number of the RTSP server
 - `%SMBPORT` - Port number of the SMB server